Garylee021/keyos-automation/Terraform/Cloud-to-Cloud/readme.md

 - **Testing and Validation**
   Labs and POCs often simulate multi-cloud architectures.
-  A VyOS-based tunnel lets teams test routing, encryption, and failover before production rollout.
+  A KeyOS-based tunnel lets teams test routing, encryption, and failover before production rollout.

 ---
 ## Architecture

-The architecture consists of VyOS routers deployed in both AWS and Azure, connected via secure IPsec tunnels.
+The architecture consists of KeyOS routers deployed in both AWS and Azure, connected via secure IPsec tunnels.
 BGP is used for dynamic routing between the clouds, allowing for seamless communication.

 This is the connection diagram:
 ![Infrastructure Diagram](Diagram/AWS-to-Azure.png)